OOPSpam/docs/source/index.html.md

                     <tr>
                      <tr>
                         <td><code>context</code></td>
                       <td><strong>string (optional)</strong> Briefly describe your website's purpose or business (2-3 sentences maximum).
 This could include a post title or product description.
-For more details, please refer to the announcement.
+For more details, please refer to <a href="https://www.oopspam.com/blog/introducing-contextual-spam-detection">the announcement</a>.
+                      <p></p>
 <p>Use this feature ONLY if your forms include a required textarea field, as it relies on message content to function properly.</p>
 <p>When the context parameter with a value is passed to the API, standard spam detection will be disabled and only Contextual Detection will be applied.<p></td>
                     </tr>
                     <tr>
                       <td><code>senderIP</code></td>
                         <td><strong>string (optional)</strong> Is the IP address of the original content/message sender.
 This field value will be looked up in multiple IP denylists that previously detected sending spam.
-Although <code>senderIP</code> is an optional field, we recommend sending it.
+Although <code>senderIP</code> is an optional field, we recommend sending it. <p></p>
                             <p><strong>Important:</strong> </p>
                             <ul>
                                 <li>This field should include spammer's IP, in other words, whoever submitted content to you, not your IP.</li>